mitre/rhapsode/README.md

 * **Stored Queries** -- this is a combination of the main query and the filter query, and it allows you to get quick counts of how many documents in your set or a new set have hits for your queries.
 Let's say you're really interested in fruit, and you have a new batch of documents.
-YOu can load the documents and see how many documents have `apples` and how many have `oranges`.
+You can load the documents and see how many documents have `apples` and how many have `oranges`.
 * **Report writer** -- writes a table where each column represents a different stored query, and each row records which documents have hits for each stored query,